hackermondev/discord-active-developer-badge/README.md

 - Go to the <https://discord.com/developers/active-developer> page and register everything (**if it says you're not eligible, it's because you're not registered in their system yet. you might have to wait up to 24 hours**).
 - Congrats on that shiny new badge.

 **NOTE:** Make sure you have the “Use data to improve Discord” setting enabled under User Settings > Privacy & Safety otherwise you won't be able to be marked as eligible.

+**NOTE 2:** You do not need to keep the Replit tab open 24/7.
+Only go to the Replit url whenever you want to run your bot.

 If you're encounting any issues, [create a new GitHub issue](https://github.com/hackermondev/discord-active-developer/issues) or join [this](https://discord.gg/M5MSE9CvNM) server and ping me in the `#general` channel.